21 ways to get free food

 Cockles/mussels

 Live by the seaside?
-You can also go cockle picking.
+You can also go cockle-picking.
 Check Google to find out the best spots near you.
-Once they're cooked and thoroughly cleaned, they can be placed in a jar of vinegar to enjoy whenever you'd like.
+Once cooked and thoroughly cleaned, they can be placed in a jar of vinegar to enjoy whenever you'd like.

 Seaweed

 Many cafes and restaurants will give their staff free meals during their shift.
-Or, you may be able to take food home if there are leftovers.
-It might not be the best idea to ask about this during your interview, but it would surely be a great benefit.
+Or you may be able to take food home if there are leftovers.
+It might not be the best idea to ask about this during your interview, but it would be a great benefit.

 Becoming a delivery driver for a takeaway joint is also a good way to get freebies.
 You might be able to take something home with you after your shift.

 Restaurants, cafes and bars often give out samples when promoting events.
-Elsewhere, big brands will sometimes hire promo staff to dish out samples of new products when launching.
+Also, big brands sometimes hire promo staff to dish out samples of new products when launching.

-Many brands also offer freebies online and will even cover postage costs.
+Some brands offer freebies online and will even cover postage costs.

 We're always on the hunt for the best freebies to share with you, so check out the following: